phac-aspc/InfobaseMaps/README.md

 The folder substructure should be organized the same way as on the production server for simple dev:

--- projectName          -> Where the project HTML lives -- SRC                  -> Source files
+-- HealthRegions         -> Where the project HTML lives -- SRC                  -> Source files
     -- ajax
     -- assets
     -- css
     -- data
-        -- projectData -> Where the project CSV lives -- fonts
+        -- HealthRegionsData -> Where the project CSV lives -- fonts
     -- js
         -- i18n
-        -- projectJs   -> Where the projects JS lives -- topojson        -> when making a map the map topographic data is here
+        -- HealthRegionsJs   -> Where the projects JS lives -- topojson        -> when making a map the map topographic data is here